<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How Much Does a Semi Inground Pool Cost?

-Keep in mind that we’re referring to inground pools that are installed semi inground and not above ground pool kits that are partially lowered into the ground.
+Keep in mind that we’re referring to inground pools that are installed semi-inground and not above-ground pool kits that are partially lowered into the ground.

 What Are the Semi Inground Pool Sizes?

 Semi inground pools come in all of the same sizes as traditional inground pools.
-Your pool size options will typically range from 12x24 feet on the smaller end to 20x40 feet for larger swimming pools.
+Your pool size options will typically range from 10x20 feet on the smaller end to 20x40 feet for larger swimming pools.

 Want to know how much pools cost by size and type?
 Read our full guide to learn more about your size and price options.